About Rascally Rabbit Rescue

 We follow House Rabbit Society guidelines and policies for keeping and caring for our rabbits.
 All three of the direcotrs are HRS Educators; one of which has a HRS Sanctuary Home for rabbits otherwise not adoptablbe due to disability, illness or behavioral issues.
 Some of these rabbits are adoptable as "Special Needs Rabbits", which allows the rescue and HRS the ability to keep a close eye on these rabbits and their well-being, as well as have a "say" in their medical care.
 However, most will live out their lives in the Sanctuary Home.

-Unfortunately, we are not currently accepting any surrenders from pet owners.
+We are Not currently accepting any pets at this time do to a lack of space in our foster homes and lack of funds.
 We ask that you first reconsider giving your family member up.
 We are more than happy to discuss the many reasons why you should keep your pet, including the fact that so many are euthanized daily, rabbits, gerbils, guinea pigs, and hamsters included, because there are not enough loving homes for all of them.
 However, if you feel you must give up your loved one, please contact other rabbit rescues or take your pet to the Arizona Humane Society.
 Never, under any circumstances, should you release any domesticated animal into the wild.
 This means death to that animal, whether it be from predators, the heat, starvation or being hit by a car.
 The Humane Society is a far better alternative to setting a pet loose, and many rescues take pets from the Humane Society when they have space, us included.
 If you have a behavioral or medical question, please feel free to contact us, as we love educating people about their pets.

 Board of Directors